 - In a small bowl mix together the drained tuna, mayo celery and onion.
 And add the relish if you are using.
 Using a fork mix all ingredients completely together.

 - Preheat oven to 350*.
 Line baking sheet with parchment paper.
 Place provolone slices onto the parchment paper and place baking sheet in oven for about 5 minutes or until bubbly and melted.
 Remove from oven and set aside on kitchen counter to cool.

 - Turn your oven to broil.

-- Place about a tbsp of the tuna salad onto a corner of the melted mozzarella cheese squares.
-Cut the single american cheese slice into 6 pieces and place ⅙ of the american cheese on top of the divided tuna salad.
+- Place about a tbsp of the tuna salad onto a corner of the melted provolone cheese squares.
+Place ⅙ of the tuna salad on top of the melted provolone cheese slice.

-- Fold the melted mozzarella square over the tuna salad to create a triangle.
+- Fold the melted provolone slice over the tuna salad to create a triangle.
 Press all the edges together making sure the cheese edge has the chance to melt together and make a pocket.

 - Place baking sheet into the broiler for one minute only.
 Check on your Tuna Melts and watch until the cheese is starting to brown and seal with the bottom cheese.